 Toothpaste was originally sold as a powder.
 You dumped a little into the palm of your hand and then wet your toothbrush, placed it in the powder, and were off and running.
-This homemade toiletry is available again as the old stand by of baking soda.
-Purchase oil of peppermint or another flavor of mint to add a good taste and effective mouth wash to your morning routine.
+This home made toiletry is available again as the old stand by of baking soda.
+Purchase oil of peppermint or another flavour of mint to add a good taste and effective mouth wash to your morning routine.

 Liquid Hand Soap

 A great liquid hand soap can be made from grating a bar of mild soap with a cheese grater.
 (You might want to splurge for an extra grater for this home made toiletry.)
 Grate some into a microwaveable dish and add water.
 Microwave the mixture for two and a half minutes on high.

 Make your own facial mask by pureeing in a blender one cucumber, two egg whites (this will give the mask stiffness and peel ability,) a teaspoon of lemon juice and a teaspoon of mint oil.
 This home made toiletry is a fun addition to your daughter’s next sleepover!

 Shopping at beauty supply stores can save you money buy buying large amounts and dividing them into old, washed out containers.
 Save that empty bottle of shampoo and pour it full with the economy size you just bought.
 This is a great way to keep the family from using it all up, as they will tend to use more than they need if you simply set out the large size bottle.